Which do colleges like better—ACT or Digital SAT?

 Though the SAT may have been more popular in the past (and if you’re a parent reading this, that’s probably what you remember), the gap between the number of students taking the ACT vs. the SAT started closing around 2009 and was virtually nonexistent by 2012.

 Then something strange happened: the ACT actually became MORE popular than the SAT!
-So, the College Board adapted and redesigned the SAT in January 2016.
+In response, the College Board rehauled the SAT in January 2016.
 They also launched a partnership with Khan Academy shortly thereafter, which helped the SAT surpass the ACT in popularity once again.
+The above chart tracks these numbers through graduating class year 2020, but in the years since, the trend has continued of the SAT beating out the ACT in terms of enrollment numbers.

-The first thing you should know about college admissions testing (i.e. “the SAT and the ACT”) is this: the ACT and the SAT both fulfill the exact same requirement in your college application.
+The first thing you should know about college admissions testing is this: the ACT and the Digital SAT both fulfill the exact same requirement in your college application.

 That is, IF a college requires a standardized test in order for you to apply to their institution, either test—the SAT or the ACT—will check that box for you.

-And it doesn’t matter which: admissions officers have concordance tables that translate SAT scores to ACT scores and vice versa.
+And in these cases, no, it does NOT matter which you take: admissions officers have concordance tables that translate Digital SAT scores to ACT scores and vice versa.
+(And in case you were curious: these are the same concordance tables that were used for the old paper-based SAT!)
 This lets the officers quickly see how well you did in comparison to all the other applicants.

 Do I have to take BOTH the SAT and the ACT?